 The city of Senglea is also called Civitas Invicta, the invincible city because it managed to resist the Ottoman invasion of the Great Siege of 1565.
 It was named Senglea after the grandmaster who built it – Claude De La Sengle.
 The Maltese often use its former name l-Isla, meaning island or peninsula.
 Senglea is known for its venerated statue of Jesus Christ the Redeemer, found in the oratory of the Basilica dedicated to the birth of the Virgin Mary.
 Senglea is also world-renowned for the Gardjola gardens which offers a superb view of Valletta.
 On the bastion here, you will find the famous stone watchtower used as a look-out for those protecting the entrance to the Grand Harbour.
 Note its sculptured eye and ear (signs of vigilance).

 - Walk down to the water’s edge: the Senglea Promenade boasts some of the island’s most delicious seafood restaurants.

-- Cross the bridge to Birgu (Vittoriosa) near the restored N°1 Dock and board a water taxi or take the ferry to cross to Valetta (Unesco world heritage site)
+- Cross the pedestrian bridge to Birgu (Vittoriosa) near the restored N°1 Dock and board a taxi-boat or the ferry to cross the Grand Harbour to Valetta (Unesco world heritage site).

-- A short car-ride into the centre of Paola takes you to the most remarkable megalithic underground temples: the Hypogeum (Unesco world heritage site)
+- A short car-ride into the center of Paola takes you to the most remarkable megalithic underground temple: the Hypogeum (Unesco world heritage site).